sabel83/mpllibs/libs/metaparse/doc/one_char_except.md

 except any of `C1` ... `Cn`.
 If the input is empty or the next character is one of the non-accepted ones, the parser rejects the input.

+The maximum number of template arguments this class can have is the value the macro `MPLLIBS_LIMIT_ONE_CHAR_EXCEPT_SIZE` expands to.
+Its default value is 10.

 ## Header

 ```cpp